School Counselors:

 Provided below is information about our school counseling program and some of the ways school counselors work with students at each grade level throughout the year.

 A junior class meeting will be held in the fall.
 Juniors are invited to take the Preliminary Scholastic Aptitude/National Merit Scholarship Qualifying Test (PSAT/NMSQT) in October.
-Later in the year, school counselors will conduct a classroom lesson on utilizing Naviance Student.
-In February, juniors and their parents/guardians are invited to attend a college planning presentation and college rep panel discussion.
-During the spring semester, juniors are invited to sign up for a college tour field trip, are provided information about the New Visions Health Careers and Engineering programs, and annual progress meetings are conducted.
-The Armed Services Vocational Aptitude Battery (ASVAB) will be offered to students in grades 10-12 each fall and spring.
+Later in the year, school counselors will conduct a classroom lesson on utilizing SchooLinks.
+In February, juniors and their parents/guardians are invited to attend a college planning presentation and a discussion with college/military/workforce reps.
+During the spring semester, juniors are invited to sign up for a college tour field trip, are provided information about the New Visions Health Careers program, and annual progress meetings are conducted.
+Juniors will be invited to take the SAT assessment on a space available basis during the school day in the spring.
+The Armed Services Vocational Aptitude Battery (ASVAB) will be offered to students in grades 11-12 each fall.
 The ASVAB measures developed abilities and helps predict future academic and occupational success.

 A senior class meeting will be held in September, then senior progress meetings are held from late September through November.
 Remaining graduation requirements and future plans are reviewed and discussed.
 For college-bound seniors, school counselors host a College Application Information program for students and parents/guardians to explain how the student and counselor will work together through that process.
-School counselors host College Application Workshops during school in October and November.
+School counselors will periodically host College Application Workshops during the school day from October through December.
 Seniors are also invited to sign up for a college tour field trip in the fall and school counselors will promote college financial aid assistance opportunities.
-The Armed Services Vocational Aptitude Battery (ASVAB) will be offered to students in grades 10-12 each fall and spring.
+The Armed Services Vocational Aptitude Battery (ASVAB) will be offered to students in grades 11-12 each fall and spring.
 The ASVAB measures developed abilities and helps predict future academic and occupational success.